Adverse Early Childhood Experiences

 Adverse Early Childhood Experiences are potentially traumatic events that can occur in childhood.
 These include psycho-social concerns that can undermine the child's sense of safety, stability and bonding such as growing up in a home with substance abuse problems, mental health problems, and instability.
 Or abuse or neglect, or witnessing violence in the home or community.

-High levels of toxic stress can have detrimental effects on the developing brain, which places children who experience such stressors at risk for numerous psychological concerns.
+High levels of toxic stress can have detrimental effects on the developing brain.
+This places the children who experience such stressors at risk for numerous psychological concerns.
 These include social, emotional and behavioral problems, as well as cognitive, learning and academic difficulties.
 These children are also at risk of developing problems with attention, as well as emotional and behavioral regulation.
 The more ACE's the child experiences the greater their risk for developing serious psychological concerns.
 Without help the problems they show as children will remain with them as adults, and move forward to infect future generations of children.

 To learn about the Inter-generational cycle of depression, click here.